… is an incredibly vague symptom and therefore has few to no statistics.

 I find that conventional, specialized medicines often misdiagnose CFS as a result of their fragmented conception of the body.
 They obsess over labelling you, the patient, as a collection of separate parts; the diagnosis is based on an incomplete picture of the body that does not account for communication between the systems of your body.

 Depression is the most common misdiagnosis of CFS.
 It makes sense – imagine you were startled awake at 4:30 AM, and that is how you feel for the entire day.
 Depression is not an implausible diagnosis, but it may be a false positive.
-After all, depression is often a psychological condition, while fatigue is physiological condition.
+After all, depression is often a psychological condition, while fatigue is a physiological condition.

 So, you would be prescribed anti-depressants – but you are not depressed, you only test like it.
 The result: patients are mistreated, discouraged from fully understanding their health, and left to manage their symptoms as they continue seeking resolution.